vejendsh/CBT_pred/README.md

 # Core Body Temperature Prediction (CBT_pred)

-The code in this repository can be used to train a machine learning-based surrogate model that can predict a 60-minute resposne of human Core Body Temperature to different external thermal conditions.
+The code in this repository can be used to train a machine learning-based surrogate model that can predict a 60-minute profile of human Core Body Temperature in response to different external thermal conditions.
 The surrogate model was trained on CFD data generated from ANSYS Fluent 2024 R1

  The generation of CFD data, its preprocessing, training of the neural-network surrogate model, and evaluation of its performance is handled.